-A vibration mill applies the process of continuous impaction in carrying out its size reduction function.
+A vibration mill is a size reduction equipment that applies the process of continuous impaction in carrying out its size reduction function.
 The grinding container is made up of a tube that is held in a frame that is supported by means of springs which is filled to approximately 80% total volume with porcelain or stainless steel balls.

 During milling, the entire body of the mill undergoes a small but frequent vibration that is generated by eccentric motor.
 The milled particles fall through a screen at the base of the mill.

 - Unlike tumbling mills, the porcelain in the vibrating mills move only a few millimeters through a complex path, shearing and impacting the materials between them.